Staff Reports

 Authors: Gizem Kosar and Wilbert van der Klaauw

 In addition to realized earnings and employment shocks, forward-looking individuals are presumed to condition their consumption and labor supply decisions on their subjective beliefs about future labor market risks.
-This paper analyzes these perceptions of earnings and employment risks using rich monthly panel data.
-It documents considerable individual heterogeneity in expected earnings growth and earnings growth uncertainty and in the perceived likelihood of a voluntary and involuntary job exit.
-We examine how these expectations evolve over the working life and the business cycle, and how they co-vary with expectations about the macro economy.
-Our analysis provides novel evidence on the perceived persistence in earnings growth shocks and on the association between future earnings and spending growth.
+This paper uses rich panel data to document considerable individual heterogeneity in earnings growth expectations and in the perceived likelihood of voluntary and involuntary job exits.
+We examine how expectations evolve over the working life and business cycle, and how they co-vary with macroeconomic expectations and personal experiences.
+While largely consistent with patterns in realized outcomes, our findings highlight the unanticipated nature of the pandemic recession and the ensuing resignation wave.

 Available only in PDF